Skip to content

 Important considerations

-• To bypass TLS/SSL hostname validation, use the --tlsAllowInvalidHostnames parameter to connect over an SSH tunnel.
-The hostname that's used in the connection string, mongodb://localhost:27017, doesn't match the hostname that's in the Amazon DocumentDB cluster server certificate.
-If you connect directly to the cluster with an Amazon DocumentDB cluster endpoint, then this parameter isn't required.
+• When you need to bypass SSL/TLS hostname validation, use the --tlsAllowInvalidHostnames parameter to connect over an SSH tunnel.
+The hostname in the connection string, mongodb://localhost:27017, doesn't match the hostname that's in the Amazon DocumentDB cluster server certificate.
+If you connect directly to the cluster with an Amazon DocumentDB cluster endpoint, then you don't need to use the --tlsAllowInvalidHostnames parameter.

 • For GUI clients such as MongoDB Compass and Studio 3T, specify the tlsAllowInvalidHostnames option in the connection string, tlsAllowInvalidHostnames=true.
-Or, activate the **Allow Invalid Hostnames** option in the connection settings in the TLS/SSL tab.
+Or, activate the **Allow Invalid Hostnames** option in the connection settings in the SSL/TLS tab.

 Related Information